airpair/git-powered-collaborative-blogging/post.md

 *** Self improvement on subject matter & style ***

 Teaching itself is a form of learning.
-When you write a post you are already re-arranging and improving knowledge structures around what you are expressing.
+When you write a post, you are already re-arranging and improving knowledge structures around what you are expressing.
 But when you let your ideas have sex, even with people less advanced than you, the process forces you to re-think how to present your ideas, so that they become easier to consume.
 It also exposes you to other teacher level peers who will challenge and help re-inforce your arguments.

 If you've always wanted to improve your writing, a portion of readers will help you express your ideas with better grammar and more style.
 I'm personally excited about this.